CalcKit — Free UK Calculators

 2. 2This is useful for comparing a salary offer to a freelance day rate, calculating overtime rates, or understanding what your time is worth when evaluating projects.

-3. 3As a rough rule of thumb, divide your annual salary by 2,000 to get a rough hourly equivalent (based on 40 hours × 50 weeks).
-A £40,000 salary works out at approximately £20 per hour.
-Our calculator gives the precise figure based on your actual working hours.
+3. 3As a rule of thumb, divide your annual salary by 2,000 for a quick hourly estimate (based on 40 hours × 50 weeks).
+A £40,000 salary is roughly £20 per hour.
+The calculator gives the precise figure from your actual hours worked.

 🔗